cfengine/documentation/enterprise-cfengine-guide/best-practices.markdown

 #### Enable VCS deployments in the versioned `update.cf` ###

-In the file `update.cf` in your versioned masterfiles, change
+In the file `update_def.cf` under a version-specific subdirectory of
+<code>controls/</code> in your version-controlled masterfiles, change

     #"cfengine_internal_masterfiles_update" expression => "enterprise.!(cfengine_3_4|cfengine_3_5)";
     "cfengine_internal_masterfiles_update" expression => "!any";